 Pre-exposure prophylaxis (PrEP)

 Pre-exposure prophylaxis, or PrEP, is a highly effective HIV prevention strategy that HIV-negative people can use to lower their chance of getting HIV.
 Use of PrEP involves taking antiretroviral (anti-HIV) drugs and having regular medical appointments for monitoring and support.
 When PrEP is taken as prescribed, the risk of HIV transmission is extremely low.
-PrEP is generally safe and well tolerated and is available by prescription in Canada.
-PrEP is currently only available in pill form (also known as oral PrEP) but other types of PrEP are in development.
+PrEP is generally safe and well tolerated and is available by prescription.
+In Canada, PrEP is currently only available in pill form (also known as oral PrEP) but other types of PrEP may become available in the future.

 What is PrEP?